 Preheat the oven to broil.

 While the oven preheats, roast jalapeño over a gas flame until charred on all sides.
 If you don't have a gas stove, you can wait for the oven to preheat and broil the jalapeño until charred.
 Once charred, place the jalapeño in a ziplock baggie to steam.
+Peel the skin off, remove seeds and chop.
+(I do this while the bacon cooks.)

 Once the salmon has cooked, add butter and chopped bacon to the corn mixture.
 Toss until butter has melted.
 Season to taste with salt and pepper.
 You can either spoon the corn mixture on top of the salmon or serve the salmon on top of the corn.
+Pour remaining 1 tablespoon of lime juice over the salmon and garnish with remaining cilantro.

 My jalapeños were not super spicy, so I used the whole thing, make sure to taste your pepper before and add the amount you want to suite your own spice tolerance!